Okm165/zkp_systems_workshops/2_fast_polynomial_arithmetic/README.md

-# Chapter 3: The Fast Fourier Transform for Polynomial Multiplication
+# Chapter 2: The Fast Fourier Transform for Polynomial Multiplication

-**Abstract:** This chapter provides a introduction of the Fast Fourier Transform (FFT) as a high-performance algorithm for polynomial multiplication.
+**Abstract:** This chapter provides an introduction to the Fast Fourier Transform (FFT) as a high-performance algorithm for polynomial multiplication.
 We begin by examining the computational complexity of polynomial operations within their standard coefficient-basis representation, identifying the $`\Theta(n^2)`$ complexity of convolution as a significant bottleneck.
 An alternative, the point-value representation, is introduced, which reduces multiplication to a linear-time operation.

 The core of this chapter frames the FFT as an efficient algorithm for mediating a change of basis between the coefficient and point-value domains.
 This is achieved by selecting a specific set of evaluation points, the complex roots of unity, which imbue the transformation matrix with a recursive structure.
 We formally derive the Cooley-Tukey radix-2 FFT algorithm, analyzing its $`\Theta(n \log n)`$ complexity via its divide-and-conquer structure.
 We then deconstruct the mechanics of its iterative implementation, elucidating the necessity of the butterfly operation and the bit-reversal permutation as direct consequences of the recursive algorithm's data flow, answering key questions about their structure and implementation.
 Finally, we prove that the inverse transform, necessary for interpolation, possesses a structure nearly identical to the forward transform, allowing for its computation with the same algorithmic efficiency.